 P68 Observer 2 engines and performance

 The aircraft has a cruise speed of 301km/h and stall speed of 106km/h.
-It can fly at a maximum altitude of 5,490m and can climb at a rate of 6m/s.
-It requires a take-off distance of 400m and landing distance of 600m, and has a maximum endurance of 9.6 hours.
+It can fly at a maximum altitude of 5,490m and climb at a rate of 6m/s.
+It requires a take-off distance of 400m and landing distance of 600m, with a maximum endurance of 9.6 hours.